TASC Books for the test. Get one of these books and learn (just purchasing it will not help), and you will get ready for the TASC exam.

 by TASC Exam Practice Test Question Team

-- Communicate well with your local GED/TASC site and get best informed about the examination.
-Be sure you prepare as good as you can.
-You can find a lot of preparation material at the local library or bookstores, but you can find also numerous facilities (near you where (often free) TASC/GED prep classes are offered.
+- Communicate well with your local GED or HiSET site and get informed about the examination.
+Be sure you prepare as well as you can.
+You can find a lot of preparation material at the local library or bookstores, but you can also find numerous facilities near you where often free HiSET or GED prep classes are offered.

 - Get super prepared, sit for the examination, and secure your High School Equivalency diploma, and please be respectful to the people who, often as volunteers, do their best for you in preparation classes.
 They are there to help you get a better future and deserve your respect!

 Successful test takers of the HiSET or GED exam are awarded a diploma that is recognized and accepted as equivalent to a high school diploma by the vast majority of admissions officials of colleges and universities and businesses.